Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 - Up and down buttons pressed for menus
 - Left and right buttons pressed are not used but it does not hurt to define them

-Each action can be triggered by the keyboard, the mouse or the gamepad.
+Each action can be triggered by the keyboard, the mouse, or the gamepad.

 ### Updating menu and game over scenes

-Because we changed the input visibility functions, we now have to use our new action functions in the `SceneMenu` and `SceneGameOver`.
-The changes are easy to understand.
+Because we changed the input detection function visibility, we now use our action functions in `SceneMenu` and `SceneGameOver`.
+The changes are straightforward.

 For the `SceneMenu`: